Swedish Teen Rapper Killed In Stockholm Shooting - UrduPoint

 Police have opened a murder investigation.

 In line with usual practice, police have not yet confirmed the identity of the victim.
-But Sweden's main media outlets all identified him as rapper Einar, whose full name is Nils Kurt Erik Einar Gronberg.
+But Sweden's mainstream media identified him as Einar, whose full name is Nils Kurt Erik Einar Gronberg.

 Many of Einar's songs reference a life of crime, including drugs and weapons.
-He had public feuds with rival artist Yasin, who in July was jailed for 10 months for his role in a 2020 kidnapping of Einar.
+He had public feuds with rival artist Yasin, who in July was jailed for 10 months for his role in a planned kidnapping of Einar in 2020.

-Einar starting posting songs to social media as a young teenager and had his breakthrough in 2019, when he released the song "Katten i trakten" (The cat in the area), which made it to number one on the Swedish singles chart.
+The plan was ultimately aborted, but Einar was abducted several weeks later without Yasin's involvement.

+He was beaten, robbed, photographed in humiliating conditions and blackmailed, according to prosecutors.